r06921039/Interactive-Lab-Hub/Lab 4/README.md

 Make a paper display for your project that communicates the state of the Pi and a sensor.
 Ideally you should design it so that you can slide the Pi out to work on the circuit or programming, and then slide it back in and reattach a few wires to be back in operation.

+### The Idea

+When you want to play music and connect your phone to the speaker, it is sometimes possible to fail to connect.
+What if there were a device that has a good speaker and can play music simultaneously?

 **a.
 Document the design for your paper display.** (e.g. if you had to make it again from scratch, what information would you need?).
 Include interim iterations (or at least tell us about them).

+For this lab, I decided to create a mp3 player with a great speaker.
+The screen will show the time at first, when triggered the play button, it would start playing the music.

 **b.
 Make a video of your paper display in action.**

+The video was shown in here [Video](https://drive.google.com/file/d/1BTuLO7MB6B6tfY2Ui6qGmlLI3Rn1FCsv/view?usp=sharing)

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+The size of the box should be large enough to contain a speaker but not too large so that the user can carry the device.
+The button should be big enough that the users can press it easily.

 ### Part D
 ### Materiality